 Required Skills and Education

 Many of the skills required for careers in regulatory affairs and quality assurance overlap.
-According to Dr. Stephen Amato, associate teaching professor and lead faculty member for Northeastern’s Master of Science in Regulatory Affairs for Drugs, Biologics, and Medical Devices program, to excel in these fields, you must be technically savvy, well-organized, and highly adaptable.
+According to Stephen Amato, PhD, associate teaching professor and lead faculty member for Northeastern’s Master of Science in Regulatory Affairs program, to excel in these fields, you must be technically savvy, well-organized, and highly adaptable.

 To succeed in either field, it is crucial to be able to use available tools to accurately and efficiently evaluate, measure, document, and communicate compliance with standards and regulations.
 Accuracy is essential, especially when brand reputation, business investments, and even lives are on the line.

-Professionals in these fields must remain up-to-date with the latest technologies to be effective in their roles.
-Dr. Amato notes that, due to the rapid changes in technologies and legislation, professionals in these fields must always be on the lookout for new information to stay current in their field.
+Professionals in regulatory affairs and quality assurance must remain up-to-date with the latest technologies to be effective in their roles.
+Amato notes that, due to the rapid changes in technologies and legislation, professionals in these fields must always be on the lookout for new information to stay current in their field.
 Advanced organizational skills can help.

 Effective regulatory affairs and quality assurance professionals come from a variety of backgrounds, and there is no single “right” way to get started; however, having an appropriate educational background can help prepare you for the challenges you will face in the field.
 According to one estimate, 42 percent of regulatory employers prefer candidates with graduate degrees.

-Northeastern University’s Master of Science in Regulatory Affairs for Drugs, Biologics, and Medical Devices prepares students to enter into a role where they will need to continuously adapt to new information.
+Northeastern University’s Master of Science in Regulatory Affairs prepares students to enter into a role where they will need to continuously adapt to new information.

 “When students graduate from our program they’re able to use the tools and have the skills necessary to keep learning,” says Amato.
 “And because of our extensive experiential network, students that come into our program will have plenty of real-world experience to leverage by the time they graduate.”